 I highlighted in red the two key elements of this class, that it extends TextValidator, and how to get the cool “icon” and error message.
 Using TextView.setError gives us the desired visual validation.

-Now, the last step is to set this validator on to the text fields of interest.
-Since I wanted it set on all the text fields in my Activity, I created a “factory” class to set up the validation on all the text fields:
+Now, the last step is to set this validator onto the text fields of interest.
+Since I wanted it set in all the text fields in my Activity, I created a “factory” class to set up the validation on all the text fields:

 Scenario 3: When a Text Field Loses Focus